Articles Index

 • You will receive a notice in the mail explaining the terms and conditions of your plan and you will be asked to start your monthly COBRA payments.

-• You may also qualify for a federal COBRA insurance subsidy if you are involuntarily terminated from your job between Sept.
-1, 2008, and Dec.
-31, 2009.
+• You may also qualify for a federal COBRA insurance subsidy.
+But because the subsidy program ended at the end of May 2010 and was not renewed, only people who lost their jobs on or before May 31, 2010, may qualify for this assistance.
 The subsidy applies to all employers that have group health insurance plans.
-The subsidy covers 65 percent of monthly COBRA premiums for employees and their eligible dependents up to nine months.
+The subsidy covers 65 percent of monthly COBRA premiums for employees and their eligible dependents up to 15 months as long as they are not eligible for medicare or other group health plans.
 However, the COBRA insurance subsidy is not retroactive for previously paid premiums before Feb.
 17, 2009.
-Certain restrictions apply for singles and married couples whose annual income is between $125,000 and $250,000 or more.
 See additional information from the government about the COBRA subsidy.

 Large and small group health plans are subject to different laws.
 Most states define a "small group" as one to 50 or two to 50 employees; large groups are defined as those over 50 people.